Pakistani English: Relationship with Indian English

-Pakistani English (PE) shares many similarities with Indian English, but since the Partition of India, there have been some very obvious differences.
-Rahman argues that PE is an interference variety of English created by the use of the features of Urdu, Punjabi, Pashto, Sindhi and other languages spoken in Pakistan.
+Pakistani English (PE) shares many similarities with Indian English, but since the partition of India, there have been some very obvious differences.
+Rahman argues that PE is an interference variety of English created by the use of the features of Punjabi, Pashto, Saraiki, Sindhi and other languages spoken in Pakistan.
 He further divides PE into Anglicised English, which is very similar to the speech and writing of the speakers of British Standard English (BSE), acrolect PE, which is used by Pakistanis educated in English-medium schools, mesolectal PE, which is used by ordinary, Urdu-educated Pakistanis and basilect PE, which is used by people of little formal education, such as guides and waiters.

 Words and expressions of PE have been noted by a number of scholars, including unique idioms and colloquial expressions as well as accents.
-It has been claimed in the early years of the millennium that foreign companies find accent neutralisation easier in Pakistan than in India, however no follow up studies have been carried out.
 Also, like Indian English, Pakistani English has preserved many phrases that are now considered antiquated in Britain.

 Use in Pakistan

 Urdu and English are Pakistan's official languages.
-All government documents, many street signs, many shop signs, business contracts and other activities use English.
-The language of the courts is also English.
+Many street signs, shop signs, business contracts and other activities use English.
+All documents used by government and court also include English, despite a 2015 order by Pakistan's Supreme Court to replace English at an official level with Urdu.

-English is taught to all school-level Pakistani students, and in many cases the medium of instruction is also in English.
-Although there are also many schools that teach in the local languages, there is a huge emphasis on English as a second language especially in standardised testing.
+English is most taught to Pakistani students in private schools, and in many cases the medium of instruction is also in English.
+Although there are also many public schools that teach in the local languages and Urdu, there is a huge emphasis on English as a second language especially in standardised testing.
 At college and university level, all instructions are typically in English.

-Pakistan boasts a large English language press and (more recently) media.
+Pakistan boasts a large English language press and media.
 All of Pakistan's major dailies are published in or have an edition in English.
-State-run PTV World is a major English Language News Channel in the country, while previously Dawn News and Tribune 24/7 were other English Language news channels with one later switching its language to Urdu and the other was shut down.
-Indus News is now another major English Language News Channel in Pakistan.
-Code-switching (the concurrent use of more than one language, or language variety, in conversation) is common in Pakistan and almost all conversations in whatever language have a significant English component.
+State-run PTV World is a major English Language News Channel in the country, while previously Dawn News and Tribune 24/7 were other English language news channels with one later switching its language to Urdu and the other was shut down.
+Indus News is now another major English language news channel in Pakistan.
+Code-switching (the concurrent use of more than one language, or language variety, in conversation) is common in urban areas of Pakistan and almost all conversations in whatever language have a present English component.
 The language of pleading in all courts of Pakistan is also English.